 A common sense of the phrase is the visual experience of standing between two mirrors, then seeing as a result an infinite reproduction of one’s image.
 Another is the Droste effect, in which a picture appears within itself, in a place where a similar picture would realistically be expected to appear.Wikipedia

 I’m going to argue that “A Lonely Coast” fits that description, because the terrible decisions Riley makes in the narrator’s own life is reflected in the terrible decision Josanna and her friends make on the night they are killed.
 Both stories together add up to create a world view in the narrator which leads her to the final conclusion — that ‘it’s easier than you think to yield up to impulse.’

 Who is the ‘main character’ of this story?
 Like most of Proulx’s stories, this is a portrait of a subculture rather than of an individual, but for the sake of analysis, Josanna is the main character.
-The unnamed storyteller is an intradiegetic narrator, meaning that she is part of the storyworld.
+The unnamed storyteller is an intradiegetic narrator, meaning that she is part of the setting.
 But her story is secondary.

-Josanna’s weakness is mistaking ‘fake fun’ for real happiness.
+Josanna’s shortcoming is mistaking ‘fake fun’ for real happiness.
 By going out drinking, doing drugs, sleeping with the wrong men, she is forfeiting any chance of contentment.
 That said, the narrator suggests she isn’t entirely disenfranchised.
 She comes from a farming family, and could perhaps have found a place within the farming community had she chosen differently.

 But Josanna’s very problem is that there is no immediate desire.
 She lurches from short-term fix to the next short-term fix.
 This particular desire line will be common to almost all fictional drug addicts.
 She wants to have a good time tonight.
 This impetuous mindset is in line with the final scene, as well as the narrator’s conclusion about how she ended her own life and why.
 (Impetuously.)